A PIVOT CHART is one of the best ways to present your data in Excel.

 Filtering dates with a timeline is super easy.
 This is like an advanced filter that you can use to filter dates in terms of days, months, quarters, and years.

 - Select your pivot chart and go to Analyze Tab → Filter → Insert Timeline.

-- Select your date field from the pop-up window and it will show you fields with dates.
+- Select your date field from the pop-up window and it will show you fields with dates, and then click OK.

 3. Present Months in a Pivot Chart by Grouping Dates

 Now, let’s say you have dates in your data, and you want to create a pivot chart on monthly basis.
 One simple way is to add a month column in your data and use it in your pivot chart.

 But here is the twist.
 You can group dates in your pivot table which will further help you to create a pivot chart with months even when you don’t have months in source data.

 - Go to your pivot table and select any of the cells from your date field column.

 - Right-click on it and select group.

 - Select the month from the pop-up window and click OK.